 The vast majority of epilepsy patients enjoy full and long lives.
 However, the risk of death is higher in epilepsy patients than healthy peers.
-Death can occur due to an epilepsy-related accident, a severe medication related adverse effect, or the underlying condition.
-However, SUDEP is one of the most common causes of premature death in epilepsy patients.
-It is more common in patients with generalized tonic-clonic seizures, refractory seizures, and in those with cognitive impairment.
+Death can occur due to an epilepsy related accident, a severe medication related adverse effect or due to the underlying condition.
+However, sudden unexpected death in epilepsy (SUDEP) is one of the most common causes of premature death in epilepsy patients.
+It is more common in patients with generalized tonic-clonic seizures, refractory seizures and in those with cognitive impairment.
 When SUDEP is discussed with patients and families depends on both the comfort of the practitioner in discussing this issue and the patient in hearing about it.
 There is general agreement that it should be addressed at some point during treatment.